Incremental Text-to-Speech Synthesis Using Pseudo Lookahead with Large Pretrained Language Model: Method

 As we described in Section~\ref{methods_predict}, the lookahead prediction makes use of linguistic knowledge of a large pretrained language model for incremental TTS.
 This method, however, results in a mismatch between the ground-truth lookahead used during training and the pseudo lookahead during inference.
 In other words, the TTS model cannot fully utilize the pseudo lookahead generated with GPT2 since the TTS model does not take the lookahead prediction into account.

 Therefore, we propose a language model-guided fine-tuning method to use the pseudo lookahead for incremental TTS more effectively.
-In contrast to the training procedure described in Section~\ref{methods_model}, we use the sentence generated with GPT2 as the lookahead sentence during the fine-tuning.
-GPT2 generates the unobserved future sentences as training data by using the past observed sentences and the current segments extracted with the sliding text window.
-Let $\Vec{e}_{\mathrm{pseudo}}$ be the contextual embedding obtained by using the pseudo lookahead as an unobserved future sentence, and $\Vec{e}_{\mathrm{truth}}$ be the contextual embedding with the ground-truth lookahead.
-Our goal is to enable the context embedding network to use the pseudo lookahead for the context information to the same extent as the actual lookahead.
-Therefore, we add the additional loss $L_{\mathrm{sim}}$ to the loss for the TTS model training with a weight parameter $\alpha_{\mathrm{sim}}$ to maximize the cosine similarity between $\Vec{e}_{\mathrm{pseudo}}$ and $\Vec{e}_{\mathrm{truth}}$ as:
+In contrast to the training procedure described in Section~\ref{methods_model}, we use the pseudo lookahead generated with GPT2 as the unobserved future segment during the fine-tuning.
+GPT2 generates the unobserved future segments as training data by using the past observed segments and the current segments extracted with the sliding text window.
+Let $\Vec{e}_{\mathrm{pseudo}}$ be the contextual embedding obtained by using the pseudo lookahead, and $\Vec{e}_{\mathrm{truth}}$ be the contextual embedding with the ground-truth lookahead.
+Our goal is to enable the contextual embedding network to use the pseudo lookahead for the contextual information to the same extent as the actual lookahead.
+Therefore, we add the additional loss $L_{\mathrm{sim}}$ to the loss for the TTS model training with a weight $\alpha_{\mathrm{sim}}$ to maximize the cosine similarity between $\Vec{e}_{\mathrm{pseudo}}$ and $\Vec{e}_{\mathrm{truth}}$, as

 where $Sim(\cdot)$ denotes the cosine similarity.
-Then, unlike the TTS model training, we fix the weights of both encoder and decoder networks of Tacotron2, and we only train the contextual embedding network.
+Then, unlike the TTS model training, we fix the weights of both the encoder and decoder networks of Tacotron2, and we only train the contextual embedding network.
 These operations help the TTS model to consider the contextual information in a way that better fits the prediction of GPT2.